 Track ball is similar to the upside- down design of the mouse.
-The user moves the ball directly, while the device itself Figure 1.7 Track remains stationary.
-The user spins the ball in various directions to navigate the screen movements.
+The user moves the ball directly, while the device itself remains stationary.
+The Figure 1.7 Track user spins the ball in Ball various directions to navigate the screen movements.